kitos/kitos.github.io/src/_content/blog/power-of-data-loader_en.md

 To give you an idea, _contentful_ has a very powerful mechanism to build site hierarchy (not only) - reference fields.
 Where one entry can have link/s to others.
 With a help of it we've been able to create structure like this:

+TODO

-Which is heavily used to automate a lot of content sections throughout our website: main navigation, breadcrumbs, thumbnails with parent/child/sibling pages and basically the whole gatsby (yep, we use SSG) build process relies on it.
+On which we heavily rely to automate a lot of content sections throughout our website: main navigation, breadcrumbs, thumbnails with parent/child/sibling pages and basically the whole gatsby (yep, we use SSG) build process relies on it.

 ## Limitation of existing API